scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 You may notice that the last example returns `nil`.
 Returning `nil` is idiomatic when no other value is appropriate; `nil` is Ruby's way to say "nothing".
-(Of course, this could be confusing if we put `nil` into the array ourselves; best to use `include?` to check for membership).
+In this case, 9 is not at any position in the array of small primes, so we return `nil`.

 ## Sorting an array